-All fans entering tailgating areas will receive a blue bag for recycling and a clear plastic bag for landfill waste.
+All fans entering tailgating areas will receive a green bag for recycling and a clear plastic bag for landfill waste.
 The more recycling you have, the better!
 UT earns money for recycling some materials but must pay to have trash disposed.
 Recycling around Rocky Top helps divert waste from landfills and keeps Vol dollars right here in Big Orange Country.

 If it looks like plastic, recycle it!

 - Aluminum cans

 - Plastic bottles

 Reduce, Reuse, Recycle, then landfill.

 - Cardboard/take out boxes with food contamination

 *Please flatten any corrugated cardboard before placing in the recycling dumpsters.